What is in this Leaflet?

 When you must not take it

-- Ibuprofen, codeine or other opioid analgesics such as morphine or pethidine, or any of the ingredients of Sandoz Ibuprofen Plus Codeine tablets, listed at the end of this leaflet
+- Ibuprofen, codeine or other opioids, or any of the ingredients of Sandoz Ibuprofen Plus Codeine tablets, listed at the end of this leaflet

 Symptoms of an allergic reaction to these medicines may include: